How To Conduct a Gap Analysis in Project Management

 Recognized tools and frameworks

-2. The 7S method (Structure, System, Style, Staff, Skill, Strategy, Shared Values), which helps to clarify how each component fits together:
+- The 7S method (Structure, System, Style, Staff, Skill, Strategy, Shared Values) which helps to clarify the way in which each component is articulated:

-• Style: the way leaders influence the organization
+- Style: How leaders influence the organization

-• Strategy: the way in which the company plans to achieve its long-term objectives (strategic decisions).
+- Strategy: how the company plans to achieve its long-term goals (strategic decisions)

 How do you analyze project variances?